MicroWebStacks/astro-big-doc/README.md

   - open close on nav-resize click
   - Issue: Menu height transition MUI example is working
   - minor issue : Expand arrow rotates for nothing on page reload

+## issues
+- trailingSlash does not identify page when availabe e.g. `blog/gallery/` does not activate the page menu entry

 ## Hints
 - SVGs